ShakirArt/Control_Flow/README.md

 ## Factorial

 When a number is multiplied with every natural previous numbers then it is the factorial of that number.
 Take a number as user input (Number).
 We'll be using for loop where user input is the number of repetation.
-Declair a variable (loop) and asign it's value to the number of repetation.
+Declare a variable (loop) and asign it's value to the number of repetation.
 In the loop asign the value of ```i * Number``` to Number.
 Then print the number to show the result.

 Here if user input (Number) is 5 then, \
 i = 1 ------ Number = 1 * 5 ----- Output = 5\